-The Oklahoma State Board of Education has adopted the Oklahoma Academic Standards (OAS) for curriculum and instruction in many content areas.
-In 2010, the Common Core State Standards (CCSS) were adopted for English language arts and mathematics and were incorporated into OAS until the 2014-2015 school year.
+The Oklahoma State Board of Education has adopted the Oklahoma Academic Standards (OAS) for curriculum and instruction in many content areas, replacing what was formerly known as the Priority Academic Student Skills (PASS).
+In 2010, the Common Core State Standards (CCSS) were adopted for English language arts and mathematics and .
+These standards were incorporated into OAS until the 2014-2015 school year.
 In July 2014, the Priority Academic Student Skills (PASS) for English language arts and mathematics that were in place prior to June 2010 were reinstated as the OAS for those two subject areas (see Attachment 4: State Board Minutes from July 23, 2014).
-The PASS for English language arts and mathematics have been verified by the Oklahoma State Regents for Higher Education (OSRHE) as being college and career ready. (see Attachment 5: PASS Standards Certification Letter from Chancellor Glen Johnson and Attachment 16: PASS Standards Report).
-As will be discussed in 1.C, the state standards will be measured by aligned, high-quality assessments in 2014-2015.
+The PASS for English language arts and mathematics are in the process of being verified by the Oklahoma State Regents for Higher Education (OSRHE) as being college and career ready according to the definition of the ESEA Flexibility (see Attachment 5: OSRHE Review Process for PASS Standards Pursuant to HB 3399 from Chancellor Glen Johnson).
+As will be discussed in 1.C, these state standards will be measured by the Oklahoma College and Career Readiness Assessments (OCCRA) aligned, high-quality assessments in 2014-2015.

 The PASS for English language arts and mathematics will be taught in Oklahoma school districts until new state standards and aligned assessments for these two content areas can be developed and implemented through a statewide collaborative process.
 The process for standards development is expected to occur throughout the 2014-2015 and 2015-2016 school years, with aligned assessments to follow shortly thereafter.
 The requirement for developing and adopting new college- and career-ready standards for English language arts and mathematics was set forth by House Bill 3399 of 2014, requiring collaborative declarations of college- and career-readiness by the Oklahoma State Board of Education, the Oklahoma State Regents for Higher Education, the Oklahoma State Board of Career and Technology Education, and the Oklahoma Department of Commerce.
-Additionally, the law requires input from students, parents, educators, organizations representing students with disabilities and English language learners, higher education representatives, career technology education representatives, subject matter experts, community-based organizations, Native American tribal representatives, and business community representatives.
+Additionally, the law requires input from students, parents, educators, organizations representing students with disabilities and English language learners, higher education representatives, career technology education representatives, subject matter experts, communitybased organizations, Native American tribal representatives, and business community representatives.
+The Oklahoma State Board of Education (OSBE) will be considering the DRAFT Plan for implementing this process at their regularly scheduled August 2014 meeting (see Attachment 16: Oklahoma's DRAFT Plan for Developing New Standards and Assessments in English Language Arts and Mathematics and HB 3399).

-As you can see, two separate processes exist in the State of Oklahoma with regard to state academic content standards in English language arts and mathematics:
+As you can see, two processes are currently happening in the State of Oklahoma with regard to state academic content standards in English language arts and mathematics:

-- 1. The OSRHE has reviewed the PASS standards, that are now part of OAS, and determined them to be college- and career-ready standards. - The OSBE is leading a process to develop new standards that are college- and career-ready standards for future implementation.
+- 1. The OSRHE are endeavoring to review the PASS standards, that are now part of OAS, for college and career readiness in a thorough and objective manner in order to discharge the OSRHE's responsibilities under HB 3399; and - 2.
+The OSBE is leading a process to develop new standards that are college- and career-ready standards for future implementation.

-Oklahoma requests an extension of the ESEA Flexibility for the 2014-2015 school year as originally requested (see Attachment 32: Letter from State Superintendent Janet Barresi to Secretary Duncan and Assistant Secretary Delisle Regarding Extension Dated August 8, 2014) because of this guarantee that the State has and will continue to have college- and career-ready standards.
+Oklahoma requests an extension of the ESEA Flexibility for the 2014-2015 school year while these processes are underway (see Attachment 32: Letter from State Superintendent Janet Barresi to Secretary Duncan and Assistant Secretary Delisle Regarding Extension Dated August 8, 2014).